NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 </dependencies>
 ```

+> [!Important]
-Note: When creating a `.nuspec` from a project using `nuget spec`, dependencies that exist in that project are automatically included in the resulting `.nuspec` file.
+> When creating a `.nuspec` from a project using `nuget spec`, dependencies that exist in that project are not automatically included in the resulting `.nuspec` file.
+Instead, use `nuget pack myproject.csproj`, and get the *.nuspec* file from within the generated *.nupkg* file.
+This *.nuspec* contains the dependencies.

 ### Dependency groups